Ada-Developers-Academy/core-unit-2/sorting-algos/bubble-sort.md

 ## Overview

-The bubble sort algorithm is one of the most straightforward sorting algorithms.
+The bubble sort algorithm might look like how a lot of people sort things.

 Bubble sort...